codefellows-seattle-javascript-401d22/37-cookies-and-auth/lab-melanie/README.md

 #### Front-end
 1. Once you've downloaded this repo's code, `cd` to the repository directory and run `npm i`
 2. Use `npm run watch` to run the app locally with a local `.dev.env` file.
 3. Navigate to `localhost:8080` to sign up for the app and subsequently sign in.
-More functionality to come!
+Create a profile by navigating to the `profile settings` link on the nav bar.

 ## Application Details
 * This app uses `React` and is comprised of the following components: